thehardiik/thehardiik/README.md

 ## Hardik here 👋

-I work on cool ideas computer science and stuffs.
+I work on cool ideas related to computer science and stuffs.

 ## 🚀 What I'm up to
 - Reinventing the wheel,